-The Multicast Configuration page allows the Intercom to join up to 10 paging zones for receiving ulaw/alaw encoded RTP audio streams.
+The Multicast Configuration page allows the device to join up to ten paging zones for receiving ulaw/alaw encoded RTP audio streams.

 A paging zone can consist of one or many CyberData multicast group-enabled products.
-There is no limit to how many devices can be in a given paging zone.
+There is no limit to how many speakers can be in a given paging zone.
 Each multicast group is defined by a multicast address and port number.

 Each multicast group is assigned a priority, allowing simultaneously arriving pages to be serviced based on importance.
-Multicast groups are compatible with IGMP through version three.
-The Intercom supports simultaneous SIP and Multicast.
+Multicast groups are compatible with IGMP through version 3.
+The device supports simultaneous SIP and Multicast.

-1. Click on the Multicast Configuration button to open the Multicast Configuration page.
+Click on the Multicast Configuration button to open the Multicast Configuration page.
 See Figure 2-23.